DNKonanov/snapper-man-test/docs/source/usercases.rst

     GCANNNNNNNNTGCNNT	100837.39703402991
     GCANNNNNNNNTGNC	100265.40043701489

-Again, here we have a number of variants and corresponding confidence levels (which are fornally just chi-square statistics values).
+Again, here we have a number of variants and corresponding confidence levels (which are formally just chi-square statistics values).
 The GCANNNNNCNNTGC variant has the highest confidence level, but a more important thing that all other variants are quite close to it and generally describe the same pattern with some small deviations.
 So, the top variant being a consensus of this motif list is an actual long methylation site in *N. gonorrhoeae*.